-How ImageGear Medical Is Enhancing EHR Applications
+How ImageGear Medical Is Enhancing EHR Applications & Systems

 For today’s healthcare organizations, having a versatile electronic health records (EHR) system is essential for running an efficient practice and connecting to other medical providers.
 Thanks to EHRs, practices can ensure that they’re getting a complete picture of a patient’s health and treatment history, which allows them to deliver much better care outcomes.
 As developers continue to refine the usability of these systems, they need to consider how they can improve core features like healthcare electronic document management and medical imaging support.

 A typical EHR system has to be able to handle quite a lot of document types.
 Anyone who has visited a healthcare provider is quite familiar with the myriad forms used to gather patient information.
 Many of those forms end up being converted into digital formats that need to be managed within the EHR system.
 Then there are digital versions of lab reports, physician notes, invoices, and financial documents.

 While EHR systems may utilize databases to store much of the information they need, healthcare providers still need to be able to produce physical documents and view digital files in many situations.
 This could include communicating information to patients, complying with regulatory requests, or filing a financial claim of some kind.
 More importantly, they also rely on digital documents to enter data into the EHR system.
 The push toward interoperability between EHR systems has improved information sharing, but there are still many instances where medical records are delivered in the form of a document that needs to be managed securely.